Terms and Conditions of Sale

 7.3.
 Means of payment

-Payments are made by bank card or SEPA transfer, through the payment service provider Stripe, whose terms and privacy policy govern the processing of payment data.
+Payments are made online, exclusively by bank card (including Apple Pay and Google Pay), through the payment service provider Stripe, whose terms and privacy policy govern the processing of payment data.
 Horizon Investissement does not retain any bank card data.

 7.4.
 Payability of the price